 EZtransact is the easiest way for advisors to set up new ongoing or one-time PAD requests, or to stop or make changes to existing ongoing PAD for their clients.

-• Existing banking from another active Equitable Life policy belonging to the client may be used by including that policy number on the request.
+• Existing banking from another active Equitable policy belonging to the client may be used by including that policy number on the request.

 • Otherwise, acceptable proof of banking must be included with every new request (See the “Banking Changes” section for further details).